Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Introduction

 Professional education requires that the accumulation of knowledge be accompanied by the simultaneous acquisition of skills, professional attributes and behaviors.
 Professional school faculty members have a societal responsibility to matriculate and graduate the best possible healthcare professionals.
 Therefore, admission to the School of Health Sciences Department of Physical Therapy (DPT) is offered to those who present the highest qualifications for the study and practice of physical therapy.
-The technical standards presented below are prerequisite for admission to, progression in, and graduation from the school and department.
+The technical standards presented below are prerequisites for admission to, progression in and graduation from the School and Department.
 Successful completion of all courses in the DPT curriculum is required to develop the essential knowledge, skills and professional attributes of a competent physical therapist.

 Graduates of the School of Health Sciences Department of Physical Therapy must have the knowledge and skill to function in a broad variety of clinical environments and to render a wide spectrum of patient care.
 The Department of Physical Therapy acknowledges Section 504 of the Vocational Rehabilitation Act of 1973 and PL 101-336 of the Americans with Disabilities Act (ADA), but asserts that certain minimum technical standards must be present in prospective candidates for admission, progression and graduation.